chavalk/Food-Truck-Finder/README.md

 FUTURE DEVELOPMENT

 Our plans for future development of this project is to add the ability to give direction to a specific food truck from the application as well as the ability to display that food trucks schedule.

+CHALLENGES FACED

+ finding APIs that worked on the client side not just the server side.

 CONTRIBUTORS